This is a list of world languages, literatures, and cultures courses. For more information, see Division of World Languages, Literatures and Cultures.

 WLLC:1510 Ghost Stories and Tales of the Weird in Premodern Chinese Literature 3 s.h.

 Reading of Chinese literature concerning ghosts, marvels, and supernatural from the first millennium B.C.E. through the 1800s; readings analyzed against changing historical and religious contexts.
 Taught in English.
+Recommendations: completion of all required ESL courses.
 GE: Interpretation of Literature.
 Same as ASIA:1510.

 WLLC:1600 Wonder Woman Unleashed: A Hero for Our Times 3 s.h.